England boss Wiegman tests positive for Covid-19 & will miss Women’s Euro clash with Northern Ireland | Goal.com

 Who else has seen Covid-19 disrupt their Women’s Euro?

-Wiegman has become the latest member of the England camp to test positive for Covid, with Arsenal defender Lotte Wubben-Moy only recently returning to training on the back of an enforced absence.
+Wiegman has become the latest member of the England camp to test positive for Covid-19, with Arsenal defender Lotte Wubben-Moy only recently returning to training on the back of an enforced absence.

 Among the other high-profile stars to have been struck down mid-tournament are Netherlands superstar Vivianne Miedema - who is now self-isolating – and Lea Schuller of Bayern Munich and Germany.